morris/vanilla-todo/README.md

 While I think the study is relatively complete, there's always more to explore.
-[Ideas, questions, bug reports](https://github.com/morris/vanilla-todo/issues) and pull requests are more than welcome!
+[Ideas, questions, bug reports](https://github.com/morris/vanilla-todo/issues) and pull requests are welcome!

 Finally, this case study does not question using dependencies, libraries or frameworks in general&mdash;code sharing is an essential part of software